 In addition to general business knowledge, the bachelor’s degree in business administration program emphasizes three primary competencies: interpersonal skills, technological skills and problem-solving.
 Ethical decision-making and personal character development are also woven through the coursework.

-Writing skills and technical tools are integrated throughout the program, allowing each student to reach their full potential for career success.
-The faculty in the business department have worked in both the non-profit and for-profit arenas, and bring those experiences to the classroom.
+Writing skills and technical tools are utilized throughout the program, allowing each student to reach their full potential as communicators, presenters and leaders.
+The faculty in the business department have worked in both the nonprofit and for-profit arenas and bring those experiences to the classroom.

 Theoretical and practical concepts are integrated through case studies and projects that take advantage of students’ professional and organizational experience.
-An internship takes you out of the classroom and into applying the skills and knowledge you have learned for your resume.
+An internship takes you out of the classroom and into applying the skills and knowledge you have learned in a hands-on environment.

 Skills You’ll Learn

-- Several “soft skills” employers seek
+Several “soft skills” employers seek